Old Trafford: Future

 In 2021 United co-chairman Joel Glazer said at a Fans Forum meeting that "early-stage planning work" for the redevelopment of Old Trafford and the club's Carrington training ground was underway.
 This followed "increasing criticism" over the lack of development of the ground since 2006.
 The club is considering tearing down the current stadium and building an entirely new one on the same site, but this is believed to be the "least likely choice".
+In 2024, it was reported that 25 percent Manchester United shareholder Sir Jim Ratcliffe wants to demolish Old Trafford and build a "Wembley of the North" on the same site, potentially being funded by the government's Levelling Up programme.
+On 11 March 2025, Manchester United confirmed their plans to replace Old Trafford with a new 100,000 seat stadium designed by Foster and Partners as part of a large scale redevelopment of the area.